Hey Kids (Start Here)

 “Untrue,” Hermann replies.

 “Very true.
 Extremely true.
 The most true.
-I’m going to let you off the metaphorical hook though, because you’re convalescing.”
+I’ll let you off the metaphorical hook though, because you’re convalescing.”

 Hermann sighs.
 “What are you doing here?”